MERS-related coronavirus: Evolution

 The virus appears to have originated in bats.
 The virus itself has been isolated from a bat.
 This virus is closely related to the Tylonycteris bat coronavirus HKU4 and Pipistrellus bat coronavirus HKU5.
 Serological evidence shows that these viruses have infected camels for at least 20 years.
 The most recent common ancestor of several human strains has been dated to March 2012 (95% confidence interval December 2011 to June 2012).

 It is thought that the viruses have been present in bats for some time and had spread to camels by the mid-1990s.
 The viruses appear to have spread from camels to humans in the early 2010s.
 The original bat host species and the time of initial infection in this species has yet to be determined.
 Examination of the sequences of 238 isolates suggested that this virus has evolved into three clades differing in codon usage, host, and geographic distribution.

+In early 2022, a new MERS-related Coronavirus, NeoCoV, was identified in Neoromicia bats in South Africa.
+While MERS-CoV and a handful of other related bat Coronaviruses use DPP4 to enter host cells, NeoCoV and another close relative, PDF-2180-CoV, were found to be able to use some forms of bat and human ACE2 receptors for entry, the same receptor used for entry by SARS-related viruses.
+Researchers uncovered a molecular determinant near the virus's binding interface, around the Asp338 residue, which keeps the virus from being able to use Human ACE2 for infection; however, NeoCoV viruses with a T501F mutation in their receptor binding domain (RBD) motif were able to effectively infect human ACE2-expressing cells.
+Researchers were concerned by the virus's properties and identified NeoCoV as a potential pandemic risk, with one study stating that if NeoCoV triggered a pandemic, it could have a lethality rate of 30%, a level similar to that of MERS.